-Research design refers to the structure for the methodology.
-The research type design selected for a study depends on the problem statement.
+Research design refers to the structure for the research methodology.
+The type design selected for a study depends on the problem statement.
 It forms a crucial aspect of the methods and approaches for research selected by the researcher.
-A good research design ensures minimum bias in the data maximizes the accuracy of the information collected.
-This results in an error margin low, and it enables the being very researcher to achieve the desired outcomes.
-The correlational research design is one that is applied to examine the relationship between two variables. or more It determines whether the relationship is positive or negative.
+A good research design ensures minimum bias in the data and maximizes the accuracy of the information collected.
+This results in an error margin being very low, and it enables the researcher to achieve the outcomes.
+The correlational research desired design is one that is applied to examine the relationship between two or more variables.
+It determines whether the relationship is positive or negative.
 In this research, the design is correlational and non-experimental because we are examining the effects of lean warehousing activities in the retail industry on business performance improvement.